Shareef Abdur-Rahim: Vancouver Grizzlies (1996–2001)

 Abdur-Rahim was selected third overall by the Vancouver Grizzlies in the 1996 Draft, behind Allen Iverson and Marcus Camby.
 He made an immediate impact playing for the Grizzlies, becoming the team's leading scorer while setting a franchise record of 18.7 points per game.
 He also averaged 6.9 rebounds and 2.2 assists per game.
 On January 11, 1997, Abdur-Rahim scored a season high 37 points and grabbed 7 rebounds in a 109–101 loss against the Kings.
 He finished third in balloting for the Schick NBA Rookie of the Year behind Philadelphia's Allen Iverson and Minnesota's Stephon Marbury, and he was picked for the All-Rookie First Team.
-By the end of the 1996–97 season, Abdur-Rahim led the team in scoring on 33 occasions, rebounding on 23 occasions.
+By the end of the 1996–97 season, Abdur-Rahim led the team in scoring on 33 occasions, and rebounding on 23 occasions.

 For the next few seasons, Abdur-Rahim remained the centerpiece of the Grizzlies team.
 In his sophomore season, he averaged 22.3 points, 7.1 rebounds and 2.6 assists per game.
 The following season, he elevated his performance with 23.0 points, 7.5 rebounds and 3.4 assists per game.
 On February 17, 1999, Abdur-Rahim scored a then career high 39 points, grabbed 13 rebounds, and recorded 5 assists in a 131-129 triple over time loss against the Celtics.
 Despite his best efforts, the Grizzlies remained at the bottom two spots of the Midwest Division in his first four seasons.
 In the 2000–01 season, Abdur-Rahim finished with a 20.5-point average for the fourth straight season and was ranked in the top 20 in 13 NBA statistical categories, once again leading the Grizzlies in both points and rebounds per game.
 Abdur-Rahim's importance to the team was highlighted in a game against the Indiana Pacers on December 1, 2000, when he earned all of the 20 points scored by the Grizzlies in the final quarter of the game.